eranbrown92/instagram-post-generator/README.md

 ## What This Tool Does

-This Instagram Post Generator allows you to:
+This Instagram Post Generator provides a complete content creation workflow:

+### 🎬 **Generate Phase**
 1. Enter product title and description
 2. Provide an image URL for your product
-3. Automatically generate and publish Instagram posts with the provided content
+3. Watch real-time progress as AI generates your content
+4. See step-by-step processing indicators

+### 📱 **Preview Phase**
+5. View an authentic Instagram post preview
+6. See your generated caption and optimized image
+7. Review how your post will look on Instagram

+### ✅ **Confirmation Phase**
+8. Approve or deny the generated post
+9. Make adjustments if needed
+10. Publish directly to Instagram with one click
-4. Get instant confirmation when your post is successfully created
+11. Get confirmation when your post goes live

+### 🔄 **Smart Workflow**
+- **Real-time progress tracking** with animated indicators
+- **Bidirectional communication** with n8n workflows
+- **Session management** for reliable processing
+- **Error handling** with graceful fallbacks

 ## Quick Start